camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03c-inputoutputmapping.html.md

 </serviceTask>
 ```

 In a second process you have to a calculate the `costSum` from different maps.
-And the process
+Also, the process
 needs the average `avgForecast` of the calculated values `a` and `c`.

 ```xml